cristinavisentin/hackingdemo/README.md

 ### Initial Access
 The first action taken is testing some basic bash commands to examine how the server reacts.
 It appears that there's some internal block or filter in place, because commands such as `ls` or `pwd` display an error message, while the `id` command provides a coherent output.

 By attempting the command `id | ls` it became possible to list files.
-This strategy of nested commands can bypass the filter exploiting the fact that `ls` takes in input `id`'s output so that is possible to circumvent the filter.
-The following picture shows the web interface of `dev_shell-php` file and the output of the `ls` command.
+The following picture shows the web interface of `dev_shell.php` file and the output of the `ls` command.

 ![3](images/dev.png)

 The download of `dev_shell.txt.bak` file, which is likely a backup of `dev_shell.php`, using `curl` command reveals why some commands didn't work.
-There is a filter probably set for mitigation.
+There is a filter probably set for preventing mistaken usage which define an array of 'bad words'.

 ![4](images/blocked.png)

+The specific filter circumvention is based on
+- the fact that in the HTLM file, the PHP code that executes "security control" is bad written.
+The code trim the command taken as input and push it in an array, then executes control check only on cell zero, aka the principal command;
+- operand `|`, called Pipe, simply takes as input of the second command the output of the first, but since `ls` doesn't do anything with its input the result of `id | ls` is just the output of `ls`.

 ### Execution
 Since the circumvention has been found is time now to expoit it for establishing a connection through the web shell and the Kali machine.
 This is done using Netcat which is a command line tool for remote communication over TCP connections